PetmeetlyPetmeetly

 How big is a typical Persian litter?

-About four kittens, after a pregnancy of roughly 65 days.
+About 3.34 kittens on average, after a pregnancy of roughly 65 days.
 First litters and older queens are often smaller.
 A late-pregnancy scan or x-ray counts the kittens so you know when the birth is finished.

 08